broadinstitute/depmap_omics/documentation/DepMap_processing_pipeline.md

 - __PureCN__:
   - [https://github.com/lima1/PureCN](https://github.com/lima1/PureCN)
   - computes absolute copy number, as well as features including loss of heterozygosity (LoH), LoH fraction, ploidy estimate, Whole Genome Doubling (WGD), Chromasomal Instability (CIN) from WES/WGS data
-  - We are filtering out calls for lines with ploidy > 5 or if non-aberrant, goodness of fit < 70%, since PureCN is not able to produce confidence predictions for them.
+  - We are filtering out calls for cell lines with ploidy > 5 or if non-aberrant, goodness of fit < 70%, since PureCN is not able to produce confident predictions for them.
   - [Details on how PureCN is run for DepMap data](../WGS_pipeline/PureCN_pipeline/README.md)
 - __MSIsensor2__:
   - [https://github.com/niu-lab/msisensor2](https://github.com/niu-lab/msisensor2)